SaadAhmad123/terraform-saadahmadaws-gatsby_static_app/README.md

 ## Assumptions and Requirements

-1. The Gatsby project is purely static site generation (SSG) based.
+1. The Gatsby project uses purely static site generation (SSG).
 2. The built Gatsby files are located in the directory specified by `gatsby_build_path`.
 3. The AWS provider is already configured in the root module or through environment variables.
 4. The user running Terraform has sufficient AWS permissions to create and manage the required resources.